 with your people.

-Soon you can host a private screening of LIV followed by a Zoom discussion with Tess Kunik, and/or a member of the filmmaking team or one of our team therapists.
+Soon you can host a private screening of MY SISTER LIV followed by a Zoom discussion with Tess Kunik, and/or a member of the filmmaking team or one of our team therapists.
 Told through young voices and professionals, the film sparks the need for fearless conversations and gives audiences the words to start talking and to help turn the tide of youth suicide.